bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Point p = "1:2"
 		Date imagine = "1971-10-11"

-The `Point` and `Date` example illustrates that textual literals can be used for any composite type (when these declare a text-[aspect](#aspects)).
+The `Point` and `Date` example illustrate that textual literals can be used for any composite type (when these declare a text-[aspect](#aspects)).
 The type of textual literals is inferred from the context, such as the variable, parameter or return type.